SAP-samples/process-automation-enablement/Workshops/Workshop A - short/1 The Basics/readme.md

 ## 1. Description <a name="section1"></a>

-**SAP Process Automation aka SPA** enables business users and technologists to become citizen developers.
+**SAP Process Automation** enables business users and technologists to become citizen developers.
 With powerful yet intuitive low-code and no-code capabilities, the solution supports you in driving automation by tapping into the expertise of citizen developers.
 It combines capabilities from SAP Workflow Management and SAP Intelligent RPA with a powerful, yet intuitive no-code development experience.
 The solution offers the following key features:

    - Build processes with an intuitive graphical interface
    - Create forms-based workflows using drag-and-drop functionality